The following resources will provide you with information regarding organizations related to Exploratory Advanced Research.

 Research Associateship Programs

-The NRC recommends and makes Research Associateship awards to outstanding scientists and engineers as guest researchers at the participating laboratories.
-The objectives of the Research Associateship Programs are to (1) provide postdoctoral and senior scientists and engineers of unusual promise and ability opportunities for research on problems, largely of their own choice, that are compatible with the interests of the sponsoring laboratories; and (2) thereby contribute to the overall efforts of the laboratories.
-For recent doctoral graduates, the Research Associateship Programs provide an opportunity for concentrated research in association with selected members of the permanent professional laboratory staff.
-FHWA offers several opportunities for research at the Turner-Fairbank Highway Research Center.
+The National Academies of Science, Engineering, and Medicine Research Associateship Program recommends awards to outstanding scientists and engineers as guest researchers at participating Federal laboratories.
+The objectives of the research associateship programs are to (1) provide postdoctoral and senior scientists and engineers of unusual promise and ability opportunities for research on problems, largely of their own choice, that are compatible with the interests of the sponsoring laboratories; and (2) contribute to the overall efforts of the laboratories.
+For recent doctoral graduates, the research associateship programs provide an opportunity for concentrated research in association with selected members of the permanent professional laboratory staff.
+The Federal Highway Administration (FHWA) offers opportunities for research at the Turner-Fairbank Highway Research Center.
 See this website for more information.

 American Association for the Advancement of Science

 The American Association for the Advancement of Science (AAAS), is an international nonprofit organization dedicated to advancing science, engineering, and innovation throughout the world for the benefit of all people.
 Made up of more than 120,000 individual members in more than 91 countries, AAAS is the world's largest multidisciplinary scientific society.

 American Association of State Highway and Transportation Officials

 The American Association of State Highway and Transportation Officials (AASHTO) Special Committee on Research and Innovation (R&I), supports AASHTO and the transportation community by delivering strategic, high-quality research results while addressing development, technology transfer, and implementation.
 AASHTO's Research Advisory Committee supports the activities of R&I and is committed to being proactive in promoting quality and excellence in research and in the application of research findings to improve State transportation systems.